librity/nc_nomadcoin/README.md

 ### REST API

-Has the same functionality of the HTML Explorer.
+It has the same functionality of the HTML Explorer.
 It also lets you create transactions, mine blocks, and list connected peers.

 - http://localhost:5001